JduPreez/HardRightEdge/README.md

 From there it provides a bunch of Open R statistics, and various F# FsLab scripts (https://fslab.org/) to analyse and visualise your porfolio performance.

+If you have questions or comments, contact me on Twitter at [jacquesdp](https://www.twitter.com/jacquesdp).

 ## Requirements

 1. x64 Windows (when .NET Core supports Type Providers I will look add cross platform support)